 As for Outside Directors and Audit & Supervisory Board Members, remuneration is limited to the basic remuneration, which is a fixed amount, paid each month.

-The total amount of basic remuneration and stock-type compensation stock option plan for Directors is within the limit of the remuneration amount that is resolved by the general meeting of shareholders.
+The total amount of basic remuneration and stock-type compensation stock option plan for Directors is within the limit of the remuneration amount approved by the general meeting of shareholders.
 As for Directors' bonuses, the payment is fixed following approval of the submitted proposal at the Ordinary General Meeting of Shareholders.

-Remuneration for individual Audit & Supervisory Board Members is determined through discussion among the Audit & Supervisory Board Members within the limit of the remuneration amount resolved by the general meeting of shareholders.
+Remuneration for individual Audit & Supervisory Board Members is determined through discussion among the Audit & Supervisory Board Members within the limit of the remuneration amount approved by the general meeting of shareholders.

-For sustainable growth and to help improve corporate value over a medium- to long-term perspective, Canon Inc. has constructive dialogue with shareholders through the ordinary general meeting of shareholders, corporate strategy conferences, financial results conferences, and interviews with major institutional investors.
+For sustainable growth and to help improve corporate value over a mid- to long-term perspective, Canon Inc. has constructive dialogue with shareholders through an ordinary general meeting of shareholders, corporate strategy conferences, financial results conferences, and interviews with major institutional investors.

 For analysts and institutional investors, the CEO hosts a corporate strategy conference at the beginning of the year.
 Other than this, the CFO hosts quarterly financial results conferences.
-For individual investors, conferences are held when appropriate and on Canon’s official website, specific pages containing information* about corporate strategy, financial results, and financial data, etc., have been set up using descriptions that are easy to understand.
+For individual investors, conferences are held when appropriate and on Canon's website, specific pages containing information about corporate strategy, financial results, and financial data etc. have been set up using descriptions that are easy to understand.

 Additionally, Canon Inc. works for dialogue with domestic and overseas analysts and institutional investors, arranging interview opportunities appropriately.
-For details, see “an overview of Corporate Governance at Canon Inc.”
+For detail, see “An Overview of Corporate Governance at Canon Inc.”